conraddamon/disc-league/README.md

 # disc-league
-Webapp for managing a regular handicapped disc golf tournament.
+Webapp for managing a handicapped disc golf league.
 Depends on disc-common.